Glenda Chong

 Glenda Chong is a Singaporean news presenter.
 She is currently the host of the news segment, News Tonight, of CNA by Mediacorp.
+Glenda is married to Justin Chan, who is a lawyer.
+In October 2024, at age 51, Glenda was four months pregnant with her first child, a son.

 Early life and education

 Chong was born to a Hakka father and Peranakan mother.

-Chong attended CHIJ Katong Convent and Royal Melbourne Institute of Technology, and graduated summa cum laude from Boston University with a Bachelor of Science in Broadcast Journalism and holds a Masters of Social Sciences (International Studies) from the National University of Singapore.
+Chong attended CHIJ Katong Convent, Victoria Junior College and Royal Melbourne Institute of Technology, and graduated summa cum laude from Boston University with a Bachelor of Science in Broadcast Journalism and holds a Masters of Social Sciences (International Studies) from the National University of Singapore.

 Career

 Chong previously served as Channel NewsAsia's China Correspondent for three years in Shanghai.
 Highlights of her work include reporting on the 2008 Beijing Olympics, covering the devastating aftermath of the 2008 Sichuan earthquake, and the 2010 Shanghai World Expo.

 At the Asian Television Awards in 2001, she was named Best News Anchor, along with her co-presenter Melvin Yong.
 She was also awarded Best Presenter at MediaCorp’s Annual Excellence Awards in 2005.

 Major breaking news stories that she has helmed include the 2006 Thai Coup and the 2004 Asian tsunami.
 She also anchored ‘live’ election programmes such as Taiwan’s 2004 presidential election and Channel NewsAsia’s ‘live’ election night specials for Malaysia’s 2004 and 2008 General Elections.